OscarVDelatorreTorres/panelAnalysis/README.md

 - lmtest
 - officer

-Is it important to highlight that the `eqsType` object has 4 possible models to estimate (in future versions I will include more panel regression variants of these):
+Is it important to highlight that the `eqsType` object has 4 possible models to estimate (in future versions, I will include more panel regression variants of these):

 1. Pooled regression (the input for this parameter is `"poolRegression"`).
 2. Fixed effects (within groups) and with no time effects control (the input for this parameter is `"fixedEffects"`).